How Do We Solve the Housing Crisis? Paul Smith and Vicky Spratt

 Image credit: Poppy Thorpe

-Paul Smith served as a Bristol City Councillor from 1988 to 1999, when he was chair of the Environmental, Health, Land and Property and Leisure Services committees, and 2016 to 2020 when he was Cabinet Member for Homes and Communities.
-Paul previously worked for the National Housing Federation and is now Chief Executive of Elim Housing.
-He’s a regular writer and commentator on housing issues and led and contributed to the Bristol Homes for Heroes 100 project which marked the centenary of council housing and looked at the future of the council estate in 2019.
+Paul Smith is CEO of Elim Housing, a charitable social landlord based in Bristol.
+He previously served as a Bristol City Councillor from 1988 to 1999, when he was chair of the Environmental, Health, Land and Property and Leisure Services committees, and 2016 to 2020 when he was Cabinet Member for Homes and Communities.